Home » Deliberateness » Voluntary Simplicity » The Hidden Cost of Modern Convenience

 Instead of spending that money on something that feels unnecessary for the job at hand.
 Why not save that money for a rainy day?
 Other things will break, cars will need repaired, heck you might want to take a vacation or retire early.
 Save the money.

-Can I afford it without debt?
-Yes based on basic models
+• Can I afford it without going into debt?

 Sharing is caring!